riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 that compose readily and harmoniously.

-*CX Multiplexing:* Operationally, a *CX Mux* extension, and CX API and ABI enable software to *discover* that a CX is available, to *select* it and to *select* its current CX *state context*, to *issue* its custom *CX instructions*, and to *signal* errors; and then discover that another CX is available, select it, and issue its instructions.
+*CX Multiplexing:* Operationally, a *CX Mux* extension, and CX API and ABI, enable software to *discover* that a CX is available, to *select* it and to *select* its current CX *state context*, to *issue* its custom *CX instructions*, and to *signal* errors; and then discover that another CX is available, select it, and issue its instructions.
 And so forth.